plsakr/mpmb-extractor/README.md

-# MPMB PDF Data Extractor
+# MPMB PDF Data Extractor -- (DEPRECATED)

+__*This tool has been deprecated and will no longer be developed.
+The code will remain here for archival and educational purposes.*__

 This tool extracts the fields from an MPMB D&D Character Sheet to be used with other applications including [this bot](https://github.com/plsakr/dnd-bot).